CSS-Electronics/cancloud/README.md

 # CANcloud - Open Source Telematics Platform

-CANcloud is an open source portal for managing CAN bus data recorded via the [CANedge2](https://www.csselectronics.com/screen/product/can-lin-logger-wifi-canedge2/language/en).
+CANcloud is an open source portal for managing your [CANedge2](https://www.csselectronics.com/screen/product/can-lin-logger-wifi-canedge2/language/en) IoT CAN loggers and data.

 The tool is a simple front-end that can be hosted on a web server and accessed via your browser.